 Interlibrary Loan: Current Emergency Policies & Services

 A skeleton crew of Interlibrary Loan & Document Delivery staff are working hard to continue to provide you with journal articles and book chapters.
 While the Library is closed, we are unable to scan from our physical collection.
-Currently, libraries around the world are closed, so scanning from physical copies is limited to those few libraries that are still open.
+Currently, libraries around the world are closed, so scanning from physical copies is limited to those few libraries that are open.
 Many publishers have made some or all of their journal articles freely available.
 Unfortunately, most publishers continue to restrict the sharing of e-books and e-book chapters between libraries.
 Whenever possible, we will request e-books and e-book chapters, but we are not usually able to provide access because of blocks built into the platforms e-book publishers use.

 Items still available through Interlibrary Loan & Document Delivery: